Enterprise Edition Security

 Is data secured in transit?

-Yes, Simul uses SSO to secure data in transit
+Yes, Simul uses SSL to secure data in transit

 Are logs available for audit and threat identification purposes?